bspatafora/civicly.us/about.md

 background and a unique perspective.
 And we all want our country to succeed.

 We have everything to gain by talking with one another.

+> civicly is in beta.
+Email ben@civicly.us for information on joining.